nats-io/nats-site/content/doc/internals/nats-client-dev.md

 On the client side, you need a hash map for this data structure.
 The hash map will be storing the callback that maps the subscription ID to the subscription.

 The key of the hash map is the subscription ID.
-The key is used to look up the callback in the hashmap.
+The key is used to look up the callback in the hash map.
 When you process the NATS message off the wire, you pass the parameters subject, reply subject, and the payload to the callback handler, which does its work.

 Thus, you must store the mapping of subscription ID to the callback.
 Inside the subscription you have the callback.